daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 For more examples and ideas, visit: https://docs.docker.com/get-started/
 ```
+### Quarto

+Quarto is an open-source scientific and technical publishing system that you can access from VSCode, Jupyter Lab, RStudio or the terminal.

+Install the [last version of Quarto](https://quarto.org/docs/get-started/) for Windows.
 ## VS Code extensions

 The real magic of VS Code is in the extensions that let you add languages, debuggers, and tools to your installation to support your specific workflow.
 From within VS Code you can open up the [Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-gallery) to browse and install extensions by clicking on the Extensions icon in the Activity Bar indicated in the figure below.